B1.6 Use drawings to represent and solve fair-share problems that involve 2 and 4 sharers, respectively, and have remainders of 1 or 2.

 Skill: Representing and Solving Fair Share Problems

-In the primary grades, students have the opportunity to explore fractions by sharing sets of objects; for example, if 3 friends want to share 18 apples equally, each person will receive one-third of the apples.
-Sharing can then be used as a springboard for the study of fractions in upper primary and in junior grades.
-Note that the Grade 1 curriculum limits the study of fractions to halves and quarters.
+In the primary grades, students have the opportunity to explore fractions by sharing sets of objects; for example, if three friends want to share 18 apples equally, each person will receive six apples.
+If the same three friends wanted to share 19 apples, there would be one left over.
+The primary grades focus on this remainder, and how it can be equally shared.
+In Grade 1, this remainder results in fractions that are halves or fourths.
+Sharing can then be used as a springboard for the study of fractions in junior grades.

-By continuing to build on the principle of division, students create connections between the action of a division, the whole, and the parts of the whole.
-They are able to better understand fractionation and develop a sense of fractions.
-They understand that the fraction is also used to illustrate a remainder after sharing; for example, if 4 students want to share 5 cupcakes, each person receives 1 cupcake and one-fourth of a cupcake.
+By continuing to build on the principle of equal sharing for a wide range of scenarios, students will create connections between different wholes, and parts of the whole.
+They understand that the fraction represents a quantity and the remainder after sharing; for example, if 4 students want to share 5 cupcakes, each person receives 1 cupcake and one-fourth of a cupcake.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 28.

 Exploration of Fractions